woongminKi/project-cozy-client/README.md

 - 🌎 Deploy
 - 💡 Motivation
 - ✅ Features
-- 📅 Schedule
 - 🖥 Tech Stack
 - 🕹 Getting Started
-- 🤔 Why we used it

 ## 🌎 Deploy